NatronGitHub/Natron/BUGS.md

 Here is a list of know bugs, ordered by priority from high to low:

-- render() is called on the plugin when moving the mouse over the timeline [Can't reproduce it]

 - File dialog: the file list should be a few pixels wider, so that the horizontal scrollbar does not appear.

 - String_KnobGui: kOfxParamStringIsRichTextFormat  is not supported (it should use a QTextEdit and not convert the string to plain text)

-- Tab traversal is completely broken.
-This is a major GUI bug.
+- Tab traversal is not set up properly, and sometimes couter-intuitive.
-  Many users still have a keyboard and use it, so this must be fixed.
+  Many users still have a keyboard and use it, so this should be fixed.
   Refs:
   http://qt-project.org/doc/qt-4.8/qwidget.html#setTabOrder
   http://qt-project.org/doc/qt-4.8/focus.html